iconify/icon-finder/docs/core/blocks.md

 }
 ```

-"prefix" is always available, but "info" object might not be available if API did not include information in response.
+"prefix" is always available, but the "info" object might not be available if API did not include information in response.

 Information properties: